Panoramic and 3-Dimensional Images: Can they Detect Potential Carotid Artery Disease?

 Signs, Symptoms, and Complications of Carotid Artery Disease

 In the early stages, carotid artery disease may not display any obvious signs or symptoms.
 As the disease progresses and becomes more severe, it can lead to either a transient ischemic attack (TIA) or a stroke.
 Both of these complications cause a temporary loss of blood flow to the brain.
-The signs and symptoms of both a TIA and stroke are identical, but a TIA usually lasts only for a few minutes and up to an hour at most.
-The person will be fully recovered from the TIA after 24 hours.2,3
+The signs and symptoms of both a TIA and stroke are identical, but with a TIA, symptoms may last up to 24 hours and usually don’t cause permanent damage.3,4

-The symptoms for both TIA and stroke can include sudden weakness of limb(s) the face (usually affecting only one side of the body), speech difficulty, vision disturbances, confusion, and a sudden, severe headache.1-3
+The symptoms for both TIA and stroke can include sudden weakness of limb(s), the face (usually affecting only one side of the body), speech difficulty, vision disturbances, confusion, and a sudden, severe headache.1,3,4

-Any of the above symptoms are cause for concern and require immediate emergency medical attention.
+Any of the above symptoms are cause for concern and require immediate emergency medical attention.3

 Risk Factors and Treatment

-There are many risk factors for carotid artery disease, which can include diabetes, high blood pressure, high cholesterol and triglycerides, obesity, sleep apnea, sedentary lifestyle, family history and genetics, and a high-fat diet.1-3
+There are many risk factors for carotid artery disease, which can include diabetes, high blood pressure, high cholesterol and triglycerides, obesity, sleep apnea, sedentary lifestyle, family history and genetics, and a high-fat diet.1,3,4

 Treatment of carotid artery disease depends upon the severity of the disease.
-Evaluation for potential carotid artery disease can include a combination of:
+Evaluation for potential carotid artery disease can include a combination of:5

 • A physical exam where the treating physician evaluates the carotid artery for a “bruit,” which is commonly described as a “whooshing” sound and can indicate a blood flow issue